-All current student-athletes and potential student-athletes shall be considered under the jurisdiction of the athletic code, upon enrollment in the Grant Public Schools.
-It is understood that the principal, designee or other administrator may suspend from athletics a student-athlete at any time when the student-athlete's conduct may have a detrimental effect upon the image of Grant Public Schools.
-Once decisions are final, parents need to reinforce with the child the seriousness of the situation.
-This action helps insure that the student athlete understand the nature of the violation, and in full understanding that any future violations will result in greater consequences.
+All current student-athletes and potential student-athletes shall be considered under the jurisdiction of the athletic code, upon enrollment in the Orchard View Public Schools.
+It is understood that the principal, designee or other administrator may suspend from athletics a student-athlete at any time when the student-athlete's conduct may have a detrimental effect upon the image of Orchard View Public Schools.

-- A. These regulations are in effect throughout the calendar year, summer months inclusive beginning with the start of the 7th grade year until the conclusion of the senior year.
-The offenses are accumulative for the 6 years. - B. Any discipline in a major infraction category will be cumulative even if the offense occurs under different major infraction category. - C. When serving a team suspension, a student-athlete must attend all practice sessions and (unless excused) must be present (not in uniform) at all contests.
+- A. These regulations are in effect throughout the calendar year, summer months inclusive beginning with the start of the start of the high school year until the conclusion of the senior year.
+The offenses are accumulative for those years. - B. When serving a team suspension, a student-athlete must attend all practice sessions and (unless excused) must be present (not in uniform) at all contests.
 The only exception to this rule would be if a student-athlete were suspended for the full season in one sport.
-The student-athlete would not be allowed to participate with the team. - D. If a second consequence is imposed while a previous consequence is being served, the consequence for the second offense will not begin until the consequence for the first offense has been served. - E. If a consequence is not completed during a given sports season, the portion not served will be carried over to the next sport that the student-athlete participates in. - F. If student-athlete transfers into Grant Public Schools while having a suspension from the school s/he is transferring from, that suspension will be upheld.
+The student-athlete would not be allowed to participate with the team. - C. If a second consequence is imposed while a previous consequence is being served, the consequence for the second offense will not begin until the consequence for the first offense has been served. - D. If a consequence is not completed during a given sports season, the portion not served will be carried over to the next sport that the student-athlete participates in. - E. These offenses will accumulate throughout the athlete's high school career. - F. If student-athlete transfers into Orchard View Public Schools while having a suspension from the school s/he is transferring from, that suspension will be upheld.